Where command in windows | which command alternatives

 Cygwin tool

-Cygwin is a runtime tool that supports Linux commands in windows.
+Cygwin is a runtime tool that supports Linux commands in Windows.
+You can install it from here🔗.

 Conclusion

-To sum up, Where command in DOS of windows and Get-Command in PowerShell are the alternatives to which command in windows.
+In summary, the where command in DOS of Windows and Get-Command in PowerShell are alternatives to the which command in Windows.
+Additionally, Cygwin provides a runtime environment for executing Linux commands in Windows.